aspose-total/Aspose.Total-Products/total/en/android-java/conversion/json-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to OTP in Android" h2="Parse JSON format to OTP in Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using Aspose.Total for Android via Java, you can easily convert JSON format to OTP in your Android applications.
+This two-step process involves using Aspose.Cells for Android via Java to parse JSON to PPTX, and then using Aspose.Slides for Android via Java to convert PPTX to OTP.

+Aspose.Cells for Android via Java is a powerful API that enables you to parse JSON to PPTX.
+It provides a wide range of features such as creating, editing, and converting spreadsheets.
+It also supports a variety of formats, including XLSX, XLS, ODS, CSV, and HTML.

+Aspose.Slides for Android via Java is a powerful API that enables you to convert PPTX to OTP.
+It provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of formats, including PPTX, PPT, ODP, and PDF.

+Both APIs come under the Aspose.Total for Android via Java package.
+This package provides a comprehensive set of APIs for developing Android applications.
+It includes APIs for manipulating documents, spreadsheets, presentations, and images.
+It also includes APIs for working with barcodes, email, and PDF.

-You can convert JSON format to OTP in your Android applications in a two-step process.
-Firstly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can parse JSON to PPTX.
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+By using Aspose.Total for Android via Java, you can easily convert JSON format to OTP in your Android applications.
+This two-step process involves using Aspose.Cells for Android via Java to parse JSON to PPTX, and then using Aspose.Slides for Android via Java to convert PPTX to OTP.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}